jeetmondal12/jeetmondal12/README.md

 <h2 align="left">Hi 👋!
-My name is Jeet Mondal and I'm a developer, coder , from  India</h2>
+My name is Jeet Mondal and I'm a developer, coder, from India</h2>

 ###